iccmr-quantum/OSC-Qasm/README.md

 ```

 #### Connecting worldwide
 If you'd like to connect different machines across the internet, you can use their public IP, assuming also that they have open UDP ports or, in the case of a machine inside a network, they have configured the proper port forwarding.
 Alternatively, you can use a VPN service like [hamachi](https://vpn.net).
-A Setup example is shown here, with a `osc_qasm.py` server running on a Linux machine, and a `osc_qasm.maxpat` client running on a MacOS machine.
+A setup example is shown here, with a `osc_qasm.py` server running on a Linux machine, and a `osc_qasm.maxpat` client running on a MacOS machine.
 We've tested this setup connecting two machines across the internet, one in Brazil, and another in the UK.

 ##### Linux Desktop Server
 First, you need to [download](https://vpn.net) and install the CLI hamachi client.
 For manual installation, replace the version below with the most most up-to-date _.deb_ or _.rpm_ file shown [here](https://www.vpn.net/linux).